jones139/HomeAutomation/Heating_Controller/README.md

 ![Relay Board Serial Programming](images/Relay_Board_Programming.jpg)

 ## Boiler Monitor
+  - The relay board described above is also used for monitoring temperatures around the boiler system.
   - I am using a string of Dallas DS18B20 digital thermometers to monitor the water temperatures in the various zones of our heating system.
   - Initially I had wired it to connect to the nearest GPIO pin to the 3.3V and GND connectors.
 This was GPIO34.
 Unfortunately I discovered that this pin only works in input mode (see the [pinout](https://mischianti.org/esp32-wroom-32-esp32-s-flash-pinout-specs-and-ide-configuration-1/)) for the ESP32 chip on the relay board.
   - It looks like G27 is the nearest available GPIO pin (because 32, 33, 25 and 26 are used for the relay control - so I used a bigger header connector and G27, along with integral 4k7 resistor as shown below.)
   ![Thermometer Connection](images/thermometer_connection.jpg)
+  - I have had issues with the reliability of the DS18B20 string - they work fine for a while but then stop updating.
+I am not sure if this is because of electrical noise from all the mains wiring in the control panel, or if it is a faulty sensor hanging the 1 wire bus.
+For the time being I have cut the string of sensors and am only running one on the hot water cylinder to monitor cylinder temperature and to see how long it runs.

 ## Images